Rosenverse

 Sam Proulx

-" Screen reader users almost never tab through every element on a page; they navigate by headings and landmarks. "
+" What a screen reader user does is they don’t start at the top and tab through every single element; they navigate by headings and landmarks. "

 Everything You Ever Wanted to Know About Screen Readers